 Ever since I called upon Baba Yaga to be my winter baking muse – I’ve had nothing but trouble.
 Which should have been no surprise, Baba Yaga is renowned for testing your mettle with endless impossible tasks which determine whether she will help you- or hinder you – according to her liking!
 And from burning, spilling and boiling over to perpetually clogged sinks and a broken dishwasher that covered the kitchen floor in a tide of water, let’s just say that things went off the rails.

-Like modern gingerbreads, they were decorated and shaped in the form of birds, deer, bears, flowers, stars and other symbols of the ancestral goddesses once worshipped across Europe.
-And I was also inspired by the beloved old witch of Slavic, Baltic and Russian folklore – Baba Yaga.
-Renowned for baking children in her oven, her stories are filled with edible riches.
+Like modern gingerbreads, these cookies were decorated and shaped in the form of birds, deer, bears, flowers, stars and other symbols of the ancestral goddesses once worshipped across old Europe.
+Many of these goddesses are said to be the inspiration for that beloved old witch of Slavic, Baltic and Russian folklore – Baba Yaga.
+Aside from being renowned for baking children in her oven, her stories are filled with edible riches.
 She can create feasts of food in an instant, golden apples, stocks of grain, sweets and most especially honey cookies!

 While most historical sources agree that honey, rye (or dark flour) and berry juice were the main ingredients, I couldn’t find any recipes to work from – nevermind any specific references to herbs and spices!
 So I had to start from scratch – and begin experimenting!
 I managed to track down this ethnographic collection of Russian herbs which cites juniper berry as a frequent spice in honey cakes.
 (Which makes total sense considering juniper’s aromatic intensity contains exotic notes of eastern spices like nutmeg and allspice, along with the scent of fresh-cut evergreen branches.
 See more on juniper here).